-Anyone who has played team sports or had a child play knows just how expensive it can get, from travel fees for away games to uniforms and equipment that need to be replaced.
+Anyone who has played team sports like baseball or soccer or had a child play knows just how expensive it can get, from travel fees for away games to uniforms and equipment that need to be replaced.
 While your coach is hard at work helping your school’s budding star athletes hit home runs, your PTA and team parents should be hitting it out of the park with fundraising to help the team succeed.

 Luckily, many parents and community members love seeing their local sports teams thrive, especially if they themselves are alumni of your school.
 To help you connect with these community members and get your fundraising totals up, this guide will cover some of the basics of baseball fundraising and the seven best ideas:

 - 1. How Do Baseball Teams Raise Money?